 - Optional: sprinkles

-When you’re ready to bake, preheat oven to 350°F. Line 2 large baking sheets with silicone baking mats (if you have them).
+- Preheat oven to 350°F. Line 2 large baking sheets with silicone baking mats or parchment paper.
 Remove one of the dough pieces from the refrigerator.
-Using a cookie cutter (I used 3 inch), cut the dough.
+Using a cookie cutter cut the dough.
 Re-roll the remaining dough and continue cutting until all of the dough is used.
 Repeat this process with second piece of dough.

 - Arrange cookies on baking sheets a few inches apart.
 These cookies don’t spread much but, give them a little space between each one.
 Bake for 11-12 minutes or until lightly browned around the edges.
 Allow cookies to cool on the baking sheet for 5 minutes and then transfer them to a wire rack to cool completely before you begin decorating.